DitJee/FPSMechanics/README.md

 # FPSMechanics

 This documentation will cover all three gameplay mechanics: Dashing, Grav Gun, and Jetpack.
-The demo can be viewed from the project files and YouTube video via these link:
+The demo can be viewed from the project files and YouTube videos via these link:

 Google Drive: https://drive.google.com/drive/folders/1D9Jh5nxNgXfVwoBtVjs8SRxM_7eolvlJ?usp=sharing